British Seahorse Survey

 The British Seahorse Survey (BSS) was set up in 1994 by The Seahorse Trust founder Neil Garrick-Maidment and is the longest-running continuous survey of its kind in the world it would not be possible without the input of so many volunteers.

-The sightings from the survey are fed into the World Seahorse Database (WSD), the only one of its kind in the UK and, as a result of this survey, we achieved full protection for both British seahorse species..
+The sightings from the survey are fed into the National Seahorse Database (NSD) part of the World Seahorse Database (WSD), the only one of its kind in the UK and, as a result of this survey, we achieved full protection for both British seahorse species.

-Another achievement was the banning, in 2010 of the use of flash photography on welfare grounds.
-After 47 years of experience, we knew flash photography is harmful and could kill seahorses.
+Another achievement was the banning, in 2010 of the use of flash photography and lighting when photographing seahorses, on welfare grounds.
+After 47 years of experience, we knew flash photography was harmful and could kill seahorses.

 It is now illegal to kill, take or disturb seahorses in British waters.
-The habitat where seahorses are found is also protected which means that if you find a seahorse in a seagrass bed, that seagrass bed is protected.
+The habitat where seahorses are found is also protected, meaning that if you find a seahorse in a seagrass meadow, that seagrass bed is protected (Seagrass is further protected by habitat laws).
 This is good news for the seahorses and other species that live there.

-Due to our knowledge of British seahorses, we have advised many governments, including the British government, through its departments such as Natural England, Joint Nature Conservation Committee (JNCC) and the Department For Environment and Rural Affairs (DEFRA), amongst others.
-We also helped to shape the seahorse licence that is required by MMO to set up seahorse surveys in our waters.
+Due to our knowledge of British seahorses, we have advised many governments, including the British government, through its departments such as Natural England, the Joint Nature Conservation Committee (JNCC), the Marine Management Organisation (MMO) and the Department For Environment and Rural Affairs (DEFRA), amongst others.
+We have also helped to shape the seahorse licence that is required by MMO to set up seahorse surveys in our waters.

 We still need to gather more data about British seahorses, so if you find one, please let us know so that we can build more information on their ecology and behaviour.
 This is to make sure we have this amazing ‘little horse of the sea’ around our shores for many years to come.